monajemisina/helper-api/README.md

 # 🔧 Helper API – Feroot Integration Backend

-This is a Node.js + TypeScript backend that integrates with the Feroot platform to fetch and process data such as scripts, vendors, and dashboards.
-It provides a structured and scalable service architecture suitable for internal tooling and API consumption.
+A lightweight Node.js + TypeScript backend for integrating with the **Feroot** platform.
+This service fetches and processes data including **scripts**, **vendors**, and **dashboard-related metrics**, exposing a clean internal API structure for internal tooling or further integration.

 ---